nhsbsa/nhsbsa-digital-playbook/src/development/dev-tests-coding.md

 Be specific.

 It can be easier to learn and use just a few of the matchers in an assertion framework.
-But by taking some time to read all the options available, the failure messages can be much more informative.
+Take time to understand the methods available, so tests are succint and failure messages are more informative.

 ## Avoid asserting equality with complex objects

-You sometimes see a complex object being built up and used to test equality in a matcher.
-In Java, this ultimately defers to .equals().
+Sometimes a complex object is built up and used to test equality in a matcher.
+In Java, this ultimately defers to the .equals() method.

 Asserting equality with complex objects leads to these issues:

 * __Obscurity__
-  It is difficult for the reviewer to understand what is being asserted as objects often have a lot of data within them.
-It is difficult to know which part of the object data is the being asserted.
+  It is difficult for the reviewer to understand which field value is being checked when objects have multiple fields or contains nested objects.
 * __Untraceable errors__
   When a test fails during regression, we know that the complex objects no longer match.
 But we don’t know which field fails.
 The only way to track this error down is to open up a debugger and find where the .equals() method returned false.
 * __Fragilility__
-  A change in the object created by the function under test will necessitate a refactor of the test to supply matching data into the expectation.
+  A change in the object created by the function under test will require a refactor of the test to supply matching data into the expectation.

-Make assertions with appropriate matchers rather than comparing complex objects with equality.
+Make assertions with appropriate matchers on specific fields.

 ## Test DSL